Tomer-Stern/llm-batch-processing/README.md

 Developed as a demonstration of scalable text analysis methodology for social science research.
 The specific application (career social impact classification) showcases a labor economics use case, but the approach generalizes to any text classification task across disciplines.

 **Author background**: Labor market economist working with large-scale survey and administrative data.
-This toolkit emerged from the need to efficiently process thousands of open-text survey responses—a common challenge in social science research.=
+This toolkit emerged from the need to efficiently process thousands of open-text survey responses—a common challenge in social science research.